-Collection Theme/role Australian garden A snapshot of Australian plants within a managed landscape Horseshoe Bend Peaceful contemplative garden exhibiting strong seasonal variations Araucaria Tree collection providing clear linkages with related genera within the SW Pacific basin
+COLLECTION THEME/ROLE Australian garden A snapshot of Australian plants within a managed landscape.
+Horseshoe Bend Peaceful contemplative garden exhibiting strong seasonal variations.
+Araucaria Tree collection providing clear linkages with related genera within the SW Pacific basin.

-Theme Action Lady Norwood Rose Garden/Begonia House Extend the Herb Garden south towards Serpentine Way to develop a space suitable to hire out for special events including weddings Investigate the development of a War and Victory garden on Remembrance Ridge.
+Тнеме ACTION Lady Norwood Rose Garden/Begonia House Extend the Herb Garden south towards Serpentine Way to develop a space suitable to hire out for special events including weddings.
 Commemorate the centenary of the First World War with appropriate planting on Remembrance Ridge.
-Main Garden sector Complete restoration of the dwarf conifer area and develop it into a major feature at the Glenmore Street entrance Develop year round interest in the Camellia garden with new herbaceous plantings.
-Develop interpretation for the Fern Forest Garden.
-Treehouse Visitor Centre/ Children's Garden sector Investigate the potential role and site for a Cacti house within the nursery area Review planting and interpretation in the Threatened Species garden to better articulate the messages around the pressure on plants and ecosystems.
-Review the wider landscape and plant collections between the Play Area and the duck pond to enhance it with attractive, inspiring, educational themed gardens.
-Cable Car/Play Area Develop a landscape concept plan (soft and hard landscape) for the Cable Car entrance which recognises its status as a major entrance and ensures it encourages visitors to enter and explore Review the tree framework as part of the concept plan and open up the area by removing poorly performing pohutukawas and reviewing the future management and health of the bucket tree.
+Main Garden sector Complete restoration of the dwarf conifer area and develop it into a major feature at the Glenmore Street entrance Develop year-round interest in the Camellia Garden with new herbaceous plantings. ▶ Develop interpretation for the Fern Forest Garden.
+Treehouse Visitor Centre / Children's Garden sector Investigate the potential role and site for a cacti house within the nursery area.
+Review planting and interpretation in the Threatened Species Garden to better articulate the messages around the pressure on plants and ecosystems. ▶ Review the wider landscape and plant collections between the Play Area and the duck pond to enhance it with attractive, inspiring, educational themed gardens.
+Cable Car / Play Area ► Develop a landscape concept plan (soft and hard landscape)

-4.2 Education and Awareness
+for the Cable Car entrance that recognises its status as a major entrance and ensures it encourages visitors to enter and explore.

+Review the tree framework as part of the concept plan and open up the area by removing poorly performing pohutukawas and reviewing the future management and health of the bucket tree.

+4.2 EDUCATION AND AWARENESS

 There is the opportunity for Wellington Botanic Garden to deliver different and complementary messages to Otari-Wilton's Bush with its wider focus on the plant kingdom and the role and uses of plants.
-This will be highlighted in the Children's Garden, which will focus on people's dependence on plants for life across four principal plant services: food, fibre, construction and medicine
+This will be highlighted in the Children's Garden, which will focus on people's dependence on plants for life across four principal plant services: food, fibre, construction and medicine.

-4.2.1 Policies - Education and awareness
+4.2.1.1 Policies: education and awareness